appsaeed/wp-cron-job/README.md

 ## Accessibility

-Advanced Cron Jobs is designed to be accessible and adhere to WCAG 2.0 guidelines.
-If you encounter any accessibility issues, please report them through the plugin's GitHub repository.
+This plugin is designed to be accessible and adhere to WCAG 2.0 guidelines.
+If you encounter any accessibility issues, please report them through the repository issues.

 ## Frequently Asked Questions (FAQs)